BTR-90: Layout

 The commander and gunner are accommodated in a fighting compartment in the turret.
 This compartment houses a BPK-3-42 gunner's day/night sight and a 1P-13 commander's optical sight.
 Optionally, a BPK-M thermal imaging sight can be fitted in this compartment as the gunner's sight.

-The driver is located somewhat to the middle of the hull, just in front of the turret.
+The driver is located somewhat in the middle of the hull, just in front of the turret.
 The troop compartment is located behind the driver's position and the turret.
 The engine compartment is at the rear of the hull.

-Hatches are provided on the top of the turret and hull, and side doors are available on the middle of the vehicle.
+Hatches are provided on the top of the turret and hull, and side doors are available in the middle of the vehicle.
 These are designed to allow quick dismounting and boarding of troops even while the vehicle is on the move.

-The eight wheels are located as two sets, with two pairs at the front of the hull and two pairs at the rear.
+The eight wheels are located in two sets, with two pairs at the front of the hull and two pairs at the rear.
 Split-side doors are located between these two sets of wheels.
 The two forward pairs of wheels use power steering.

 Capabilities and features

-The BTR-90 is capable of achieving a maximum speed of 100 km/h, and has cross-country driving ability comparable to that of tracked vehicles, with an average speed of 50 km/h.
+The BTR-90 is capable of achieving a maximum speed of 100 km/h and has cross-country driving ability comparable to that of tracked vehicles, with an average speed of 50 km/h.

 The vehicle is fully amphibious and can negotiate water obstacles without any preparation.
 Two water jet propellers power the vehicle in water.
-In water it can achieve a maximum speed of 9 km/h.
+In water, it can achieve a maximum speed of 9 km/h.
 It can enter and be deployed from amphibious assault ships from the water.
-The BTR-90 can be deployed by truck, rail and by water and air transportation means.
+The BTR-90 can be deployed by truck, rail, water, and air transportation means.

-Its hydro mechanical transmission helps to increase its maneuverability by providing different speeds to each side of the vehicle.
+Its hydro-mechanical transmission helps to increase its maneuverability by providing different speeds to each side of the vehicle.
 This allows the BTR-90 to have a low turning radius of 6 m.
 When turning with only the front four wheels, it has a turning radius of 14 m.
-It can cross up to 2.1 m wide trenches and can negotiate 60% gradients, 30% side slopes and 0.8 m vertical steps.
+It can cross up to 2.1 m wide trenches and can negotiate 60% gradients, 30% side slopes, and 0.8 m vertical steps.

-The vehicle has an inner capacity of 12 cubic meters, and can carry a load of 7,000 kg.
+The vehicle has an inner capacity of 12 cubic meters and can carry a load of 7,000 kg.
 An air conditioning system can be added optionally.
-The commander has the ability to carry out all-round surveillance and can take full control of the weapons from the gunner.
+The commander has the ability to carry out all-around surveillance and, can take full control of the weapons from the gunner.
 An onboard information control system (OICS) enables automatic control over the transmission, engine and other important parts of the BTR-90, and it is the first armoured personnel carrier to have such a system.
 A centralized tire pressure control system is available, and allows the vehicle to move even if four of its wheels are destroyed.